- Median four-quarter growth in assets,

 |State / Territory||Median Total Delinquency Rate (bps) - Level|

-- At the end of the first quarter of 2022, the median delinquency rate was highest in New Jersey (81 basis points) and Mississippi (58 basis points).
+- At the end of the first quarter of 2023, the median delinquency rate was highest in New Jersey (88 basis points) and Vermont (84 basis points).

-- The median delinquency rate was lowest in North Dakota (7 basis points) at that time, followed by New Hampshire and Utah (both 10 basis points).
+- The median delinquency rate was lowest in Utah (13 basis points) and New Hampshire (14 basis points) at that time.

 Median Loan-to-Share Ratio